Simplicity of the automorphism group of fields with operators: Introduction

-The field of complex numbers $\mathbb C$ is the unique saturated model in its cardinality of the stable theory of algebraically closed fields of characteristic $0$.
-Uncountably saturated models exist for stable theories, but this need no longer be the case for simple theories without additional set-theoretical assumptions.
-A weaker version of saturation of cardinality $\kappa>\aleph_0$ is the notion of $\kappa$-prime models over a given set of parameters.
-The existence and uniqueness of a $\kappa$-prime model over all subsets has been shown by Shelah for superstable theories \cite[Theorem IV.4.18]{sSbook}.
-The second author \cite{zC19} showed the existence and uniqueness of a $\kappa$-prime model over certain subsets for the unstable theory ACFA$_0$.
-In this work, we will show in Theorem~\ref{T:main} the simplicity of the group of automorphisms fixing pointwise all non-generic elements over $\emptyset$ for a class of uncountable models, encompassing both uncountably saturated models (if they exist) as well as certain $\kappa$-prime models, for suitable theories of fields with operators.
+Whilst uncountably saturated models exist for stable theories, this need no longer be the case for simple theories without assuming additional set-theoretical assumptions.
+A generalisation of saturation in its own cardinality $\kappa>\aleph_0$ is the notion of $\kappa$-primeness over a given set of parameters (see Definition \ref{D:prime}).
+The existence and uniqueness of $\kappa$-prime models over a given subset of parameters is due to Shelah for stable theories \cite[Theorem IV.4.18]{sSbook} under certain set-theoretic assumptions on the cardinal $\kappa$.
+An analogous result was obtained by the second author (\cite[Theorem 3.14]{zC23}) for the unstable theory ACFA$_0$.